-Dam integrity and monitoring
+Safety and monitoring

-Syncrude’s tailings facilities are built according to strict government regulations and are monitored for integrity and seepage.
+Syncrude’s tailings facilities are built according to strict government regulations and are monitored for structural integrity and seepage.
 The Alberta Energy Regulator (AER) further oversees the safety of our tailings ponds under the Water Act, Water (Ministerial) Regulation – Part 6 Dam and Canal Safety and Alberta Dam and Canal Safety Directive, and performs annual inspections and audits.
 We are also guided by the Lower Athabasca Region – Tailings Management Framework (TMF) and Directive 085: Fluid Tailings Management for Oil Sands Mining Projects which require operators like Syncrude to progressively treat and reclaim tailings.

-Centrifuge technology combines fluid fine tailings (FFT) with gypsum and flocculent, acting as process aids, in spinning vessels (centrifuges) to separate out the water from the FFT.
+Centrifuge technology combines fluid fine tailings (FFT) with gypsum and flocculent, acting as process aids, in vessels (centrifuges) to separate out the water from the FFT.
 The released water is recycled into plant operations and the dewatered clay material is used in reclamation and landform construction.

-In our initial placement activities the clay product was dense and strong after about one year, following a freeze-thaw cycle, and is now being used to reclaim a former mined-out area at our Mildred Lake site.
-There are currently 18 centrifuges in operation.
-In 2018, 7.61 million m3 of FFT was treated using this technology.
+In our initial placement activities, where material was deposited in thin layers, the clay product was dense and strong enough after about one year, following a freeze-thaw cycle, and is now undergoing reclamation.
+Placement of centrifuge cake currently occurs in a former mined out area or in-pit deep deposit at our Mildred Lake site.
+There are currently 18 centrifuges – each nine metres long and two metres high – in operation.
+In 2019, 4.7 million m3 of FFT was treated using this technology.
 Monitoring and evaluation of deposit performance continues.